 - With your consent or at your request.
 We may ask for your consent to share your information with third parties.
 In any such case, we will make it clear why we want to share the information.

 - We may use and share non-personal information (meaning information that, by itself, does not identify who you are such as device information, general demographics, general behavioral data, geolocation in de-identified form), as well as personal information in hashed, non-human readable form, under any of the above circumstances.
-We may also share this information with other Match Group companies and third parties (notably advertisers) to develop and deliver targeted advertising on our services and on websites or applications of third parties, and to analyze and report on advertising you see.
+We may also share this information with other third parties (notably advertisers) to develop and deliver targeted advertising on our services and on websites or applications of third parties, and to analyze and report on advertising you see.
 We may combine this information with additional non-personal information or personal information in hashed, non-human readable form collected from other sources.

 7. CROSS-BORDER DATA TRANSFERS